jarredthejellyfish/budgetbot/README.md

 ---

 <p align="center"> 🤖 Welcome to BudgetBot, this little fella will make your budgeting life easier.
-It uses NPL (natural language processing) to determine when you have made a purchase or recived money and how much.
     <br>
 </p>